polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ```

 The above example allows us to create a "relative source" for our *[set]*, *[add]* and *[insert-xxx]* invocations.
 Where the source
-is "relative" to the destination of our operations.
+is "relative" to the destination of our operation.